hervegirod/voskjavafork/README.md

 * Make sure that the logger doesn't log anything after the library is closed

 # Models
 Ready-to-use vosk models are available at https://alphacephei.com/vosk/models.
-The default model directpry only contains the simple vosk-model-small-en-us-0.15 model.
+The default model directory only contains the simple vosk-model-small-en-us-0.15 model.
 You should use the model best suited to your needs.

 # History